-Learn how to find duplicate values and how to highlight duplicate rows in Excel using conditional formatting through useful examples!
+Learn how to find duplicate values and highlight duplicate rows in Excel using conditional formatting through useful examples!

 You can use a few easy steps to find and highlight duplicate values in Excel.
-First, let us see how it works.
+But, first, let us see how it works.

 1. Select data, in this case, C2:E12